kklocek/PixelBeerFever/README.md

 After spending lot of time for doing other things I finally managed to finish it in my free time - yes, it tooks months because of my procrastination and other things.

 Code is very strange - after jam I don't want to spend much time on this project, I know where are problems with that.
 However - you can fork it and make it awesome ;) .

-Maybe this game will be on Google Play store - I will attach link if that happens.
-I think it could be some resource for learning basics of LibGDX game development.

 ## License
 MIT